Our tasting room is open Monday thru Saturday from 12:00 p.m. to 5:30 p.m.

 • West Virginia

-Shipping to Arizona, California, Kansas, Minnesota, or Washington?
+Shipping to Washington, Connecticut, Indiana, Delaware, Arizona, California, Kansas, Montana, or Minnesota?

 Give us a call at the winery!

 Basalt is excited to announce the following awards and reviews:

 2012 Dessert Wine- Gold, 90 pts

 2009 Merlot- Gold